Edward Bunker (Mormon): Early life

 Bunker was born in Atkinson, Maine, the youngest of Silas and Hannah Berry Bunker's nine children.
 As a teenager in the fall of 1841, he struck out on his own with his brother-in-law John Berry to Wisconsin "to see the country."

-Conversion to Mormonism
+Conversion to The Church of Jesus Christ of Latter Day Saints

 Bunker did not make it to Wisconsin that winter.
 Because the rivers and lakes were frozen by the time they reached Ohio, he and John decided to visit a friend in Kirtland, Ohio.
 There, they met Martin Harris.

 John and Bunker both read the Book of Mormon and Parley P. Pratt's A Voice of Warning.
 John eventually went to see members of his family in Pittsburgh, while Bunker remained in nearby Cleveland, attending meetings of the Church of Jesus Christ of Latter-day Saints (LDS Church) and being baptized in April 1845.

 In the spring, Bunker and John finally made it to Wisconsin, but they soon left for Nauvoo, Illinois, with a letter of introduction to apostle George A. Smith.